 Compare internet from over 50 providers in our broadband engine.

-Given that solar panels can generate their own power, it's not immediately obvious why they won't work during a blackout.
-Only solar panels that are part of a system that is completely removed from the main grid (off-grid) will work during an outage.
+Given solar panels can generate their own power, it's not immediately obvious why they won't work during a blackout unless they're completely removed from the main grid (off-grid).

 Why don't solar panels work during an outage?